OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

-# Visual studio Template for DNN 7.x, 8.x, 9.x.
+# Angular 6 - Visual studio Template for DNN 7.x, 8.x, 9.x.
 This is a complete template DNN module .ascx for DNN 7.x and Angular 6.
 Useful for legacy DNN.

 **[coming soon]** SPA module inside DNN 9.x.